 Please use this information as a general guide only.
 Colby’s Title IX Coordinator (Emily Schusterbauer) is available to offer further guidance and address any questions/concerns.

-The items listed below define conduct that constitutes Sex Discrimination, and Sex-based Harassment — a form of Sex Discrimination–all of which are prohibited under the Title IX regulations and within the context of the College’s education programs and activities.
-Sex Discrimination and Sex-based Harassment can be committed by any person regardless of gender, sexual orientation or gender identity; and can be committed using technology.
+Items listed below define conduct that constitutes Sexual Harassment prohibited under the Title IX regulations and within the context of the College’s education programs and activities.
+Sexual Harassment can be committed by any person regardless of gender, sexual orientation or gender identity; and can be committed using technology.

 Any questions about the meaning of the terminology below should be directed to the Title IX Coordinator (Emily Schusterbauer), a Deputy Title IX Coordinator, or a Confidential Resource Advisor.